geosolutions-it/MapStore2/docs/user-guide/share.md

 <img src="../img/share/share_window.jpg" class="ms-docimage"  style="max-width:400px;"/>

-In here it is possible to copy the resource url link and access its qr code.
+Here it is possible to copy the resource url link and access its qr code.
 Moreover only opening this window from the [Burger Menu](menu-bar.md#burger-menu) it is possible to access the advanced options where the user can add the bbox param to the link (in this case the zoom and the coordinates of the displayed map will be shared with the link).

 ## Social